How to Fix Docker Container Not Starting: Common Issues and Solutions

 How to fix it:

-depends_onto control startup order.
-However, note thatdepends_ononly waits for the container to start, not for the service inside it to be ready.
-Use a health check for that:
+depends_oncontrols startup order, but it only waits for the container to start — not for the service inside to be ready.
+Use health checks:

 services: